Observation of topological flat bands in the kagome semiconductor Nb$_3$Cl$_8$

 We then performed ARPES measurements to confirm the TFBs in Nb$_3$Cl$_8$.
 Because of the semiconducting nature of Nb$_3$Cl$_8$, there is no detectable photoemission signal at the Fermi level.
-With increasing binding energies, we observe strong spectral weight near the $\Gamma$ point of the first Brillouin zone (BZ) from $E\rm_B\sim$0.8 eV, as shown in Fig. 3a.
+With increasing binding energies, we observe strong spectral weight near the $\Gamma$ point of the first Brillouin zone (BZ) from $E\rm_B\sim$0.8 eV, as shown in Fig. 3(a).
 The spectral weight in the second BZ is much weaker because of the photoemission matrix element effect.
-The constant energy contour at $E\rm_B\sim$2.6 eV shows clear hexagonal symmetry, in agreement with the crystal structure of Nb$_3$Cl$_8$.
-The band structures along the $\Gamma$-K and $\Gamma$-M directions are displayed in Fig. 3c-i.
+The constant energy contour at $E\rm_B\sim$2.6 eV shows clear hexagonal symmetry [Fig. 3(b)], in agreement with the crystal structure of Nb$_3$Cl$_8$.
+The band structures along the $\bar{\Gamma}$-$\bar{K}$ and $\bar{\Gamma}$-$\bar{M}$ directions are displayed in Fig. 3(c)-3(i).
 A careful comparison with the calculation results shows that the chemical potential has a $\sim$0.8 eV shift towards higher binding energies.
 After readjusting the chemical potential, the calculated band structures agree well with our ARPES results except for a slight discrepancy at the Fermi level, as indicated by the red dashed lines.
 The discrepancy at the Fermi level will be discussed later.
 Within 3.5 eV of the Fermi level, we observed four prominent bands: $\alpha$, $\beta$, $\gamma$, and $\delta$.
-Notably, the TFB, {\it i.e.}, the $\gamma$ band can be observed in the whole BZ and has negligible dispersion, as shown in Fig. 3g,h,j.
-The $\beta$ band, which is very close to the $\gamma$ band, has a stronger spectral weight with low photon energies (Fig. 3i).
-In contrast with the flat band, the $\beta$ band disperses with momentum, as shown in Fig. 3k.
+Notably, the TFB, {\it i.e.}, the $\gamma$ band can be observed in the whole BZ and has negligible dispersion, as shown in Fig. 3(e),(f),(j).
+The $\beta$ band, which is very close to the $\gamma$ band, has a stronger spectral weight with low photon energies [Fig. 3(i)].
+In contrast with the flat band, the $\beta$ band disperses with momentum, as shown in Fig. 3(k).
+Figure 3(l) shows the fitted dispersions of the four bands, which agree well with our calculation results.